roboslog/heartECG/README.md

 For any suggestion/work DM - info@tantabyte.org
 we highly appreciate your time.
 WhatsApp - https://wa.me/919205137675

-Our all files & Code here are For Non-Commercial use Only, For Commercial Use: Give Credit to ROBOSLOG & Tantrabyte Thanks
+Our all files & Code here are For Non-Commercial (Educational) use Only, For Commercial Use: Give Credit to ROBOSLOG & Tantrabyte
+Thanks
 More updates coming soon..